What's on this list and what isn't

 A series is defined here as comprising at least three novels, novellas or story collections with shared characters, themes or storylines and by the same author.

-This list comprises the greatest science fiction series of all times, places and cultures.
+This list comprises the greatest series in the science fiction genre of all times, places and cultures.

 • novel series (Dune series)